 We acknowledge that your trust and are committed to protecting the information you provide us.
 To prevent unauthorized access, maintain accuracy and ensure proper use of information, we have physical, electronic and managerial processes to safeguard and secure the information we collect.

 We have security measures in place on our sites and services to protect against loss, misuse and alteration of information under our control.
 We will use all reasonable efforts to safeguard your personal information, you acknowledge that the use of the internet is not secure and for this reasons we cannot guarantee the security or integrity of any information in transit from or to you.
+Therefore, information sent over the internet via e-mail from our website may not be as secure as information that you provide us with to register for our services.

 Links to other websites